vault27/Foundation/paloalto.md

 ## Logs

-By default, the logs that the firewall generates reside only in its local storage
+- By default, the logs that the firewall generates reside only in its local storage
-Everything is in a Log Forwarding profile
+- Everything is in a Log Forwarding profile: **Objects > Log Forwarding**
-Objects > Log Forwarding
+- Logging Profile is attached to Security, Authentication, DoS Protection, and Tunnel Inspection policy rules

-Profile is attached to Security, Authentication, DoS Protection, and Tunnel Inspection policy rules
+### Logging profile

 - Several rules in one profile
 - We configure all in one profile and then apply it to all rules, for example we can negate DNS and ICMP int it: ICMP and DNS are logged only locally to NGFW to lesses load on Panorama